Welcome to the Oxfordshire Zero Carbon Homes Initiative

 It is happening (but too slowly!)
 Zero carbon homes are already being built in Oxfordshire.
 The Springfield Meadow development near Southmoor is an excellent example including both private and social housing properties.

-Other case studies from Oxfordshire and around the UK are available here: ZCH Case Studies
+Want to see more?
+A set of case studies from Oxfordshire and around the UK are available here.

-We recently launched Fast Forward Oxfordshire which sets out a path to Zero Carbon Oxfordshire by 2040.
+We recently published Fast Forward Oxfordshire which sets out a path to Zero Carbon Oxfordshire by 2040.

-- If your organisation supports our aims please support us!
-Contact us via…
+If your organisation supports our aims please support us!
+Contact OZCHI via firstname.lastname@example.org

 * The definition of zero carbon we are using (as a minimum standard) includes the construction and in use carbon based on the UK green buildings council framework definition as set out in April 2019 – https://www.ukgbc.org/ukgbc-work/net-zero-carbon-buildings-a-framework-definition/